 Out-of-Unit Membership Guidelines

-Approved by the Utah Area Presidency (as of January 2025)
+(Approved by the Utah Area Presidency)

 Make and keep covenants in your own language and culture while also building and strengthening your testimony (2 Nephi 31:3)